 - remains green all year round

-- native to California and Baja California and grows in coastal and inland chaparral particularly in sandy soils
+- native to California and Baja California and grows in coastal and inland scrub, particularly in sandy soils

 California Sagebrush- Artemisia californica